 Since the completion of the Human Genome Project in 2003, research and healthcare organizations across the globe have made incredible strides in understanding our genes’ impact on health.
 These efforts have solidified genetics as a key pathway for predicting diseases and advancing new therapies to fight them.
-They have also delivered actionable health data that can be used to make lifestyle and health care decisions to mitigate genetic risk.
+They have also delivered actionable health data that can be used to make lifestyle and health care decisions to reduce the chances of disease.

-Today, a wealth of genetic data has been collected from whole-exome and whole-genome sequencing tests and more than 26 million people have taken at-home genetic tests to determine what disease risks may have been passed down from their parents.
-Oftentimes, these tests uncover predispositions we never considered – and that’s just looking at inherited risks.
-We can also accumulate genetic variations as a result of environmental factors and age that influence risk to disease over our lifetimes.
+Today, a wealth of genetic data has been collected from whole-exome and whole-genome sequencing tests and more than 26 million people have taken at-home genetic tests to determine what disease predispositions may have been passed down from their parents.
+Oftentimes, these tests uncover predispositions we never considered – and that’s just looking at inherited gene variants.
+We can also accumulate genetic variations as a result of environmental factors and age that influence chances of disease over our lifetimes.

 What is ACMG 59TM?

 Seeing the value in this data early on, the American College of Medical Genetics and Genomics (ACMG) recommended that labs performing comprehensive genetic testing include the reporting of secondary findings in addition to primary genes being tested.
 The resulting data led to the establishment of ACMG 59TM, a list of 59 genes connected to 31 inherited diseases, including many types of cancers, cardiomyopathy, familial hypercholesterolemia, and other conditions.

 All of the diseases on this list are associated with medically approved actions that can be taken to lower overall chance of disease.
 It is estimated that approximately 2-3 percent of the population has a variant in one of these 59 genes that can increase their predisposition for disease, making this panel an important tool for identifying and taking steps to reduce the chances of disease developing.